patternfly/patternfly-react/packages/react-core/src/components/Wizard/examples/Wizard.md

 import SlackHashIcon from '@patternfly/react-icons/dist/esm/icons/slack-hash-icon';
 import CogsIcon from '@patternfly/react-icons/dist/esm/icons/cogs-icon';

 PatternFly has two implementations of a `Wizard`.
-This newer `Wizard` takes a more explicit and declarative approach compared to the older implementation, which can be found under the [React](/components/wizard/react) tab.
+This newer `Wizard` takes a more explicit and declarative approach compared to the older implementation, which can be found under the [React deprecated](/components/wizard/react-deprecated) tab.

 ## Examples